Dealing with Arthritis, Joint And Back Pain In Your Older Dog

 Deramaxx® (deracoxib, Novartis)

-This medication was released in the United States for use in dogs in 2002. although it was developed by Merck in its Rahway, NJ facility, it is currently marketed by the Swiss multinational pharmaceutical company, Novartis.
+This medication was released in the United States for use in dogs.
+Although it was developed by Merck in its Rahway, NJ facility, it is currently marketed by the Swiss multinational pharmaceutical company, Novartis.

 Metacam® (meloxicam, Mobic, Mobicox-Canada Boehringer Ingelheim)

-Boehringer Ingelheim was already studying this drug in 2000 as a potential anti-inflammatory drug in humans ( read here ) It was available for use in dogs in Europe and Canada from the early 1990s and in the US, from 2003 on.
+Boehringer Ingelheim was already studying this drug as a potential anti-inflammatory drug in humans (read here) It was available for use in dogs in Europe and Canada from the early 1990s and in the US, from 2003 on.
 It is one of the few NSAIDs approved for one-time, one-injection, use in cats.

 EtoGesic® ( Etodolac Ft.
 Dodge/ Wyeth human form= Lodine®)